Sarbani

+Genealogy of Pathan tribes, originating from Qais Abdur Rashid.

 The Saṛbanī (سړبني) or Sarban Confederacy are a tribal group of Pashtuns.
 They are situated in Pakistan and Afghanistan.
-The Sarbani include many Pashtun tribes, including Yusufzai, Mandanr, Utmanzai, Sherani, Tareen, Loni, Durrani (Abdali), Khalil, Kheshgi, Kasi which includes Mohmand and Shinwari, Daudzai, Muhammadzai, Chamkani and Tarkalani.
+The Sarbani include many Pashtun tribes, including the Barech, Yusufzai, Mandanr, Utmanzai, Sherani, Tareen, Loni, Durrani (Abdali), Ghoryakhel,Khalil, Kheshgi, Kasi Mohmand, Shinwari, Daudzai, Muhammadzai, Chamkani,Tarkalani,Burki(Ormur),Mullagori,Zeerani,Zmaryani,Katani,Gigyani,Alizai,Nokhi,Zamand,Barakzai,Sadozai,Achakzai,Popalzai,Alkozai,Hassanzai,Ishaqzai,Barozai,Matizai,Kand,Kharshbun and Tareen.
 According to the Pashtun legend of origins, the members of the Sarbani group all descend from Sarban, said to be the first son of the legendary founding father of the Pashtun people, Qais Abdur Rashid.

 History

 The origin of the Sarbani may be connected with Hephthalites, who had a large nomadic confederation that included present-day Afghanistan and Pakistan in the 5th-6th centuries AD, as well as with Scythians, who are known to have settled where most of Pashtuns live today.

 The Durrani Empire that existed in the 18th-19th centuries and that was centered in the territory of present-day Afghanistan and Pakistan was founded by the Ahmad Shah Durrani, a Pashtun military commander under Nader Shah of Persia and chief of the Abdali Sarban tribe.
 Since that time, the Abdali tribe has been known as Durrani.